onnx/onnx/docs/Operators.md

 <dt><tt>auto_pad</tt> : string</dt>
 <dd>auto_pad must be either NOTSET, SAME_UPPER, SAME_LOWER or VALID.
 Where default value is NOTSET, which means explicit padding is used.
 SAME_UPPER or SAME_LOWER mean pad the input so that the output size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the beginning for SAME_LOWER.
 VALID mean no padding.
 DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>count_include_pad</tt> : int</dt>
-<dd>Whether include pad pixels when calculating values for the edges.</dd>
+<dd>Whether include pad pixels when calculating values for the edges.
+Default is 0, doesn't count include pad.</dd>
 <dt><tt>kernel_shape</tt> : list of ints (required)</dt>
 <dd>The size of the kernel along each axis.</dd>
 <dt><tt>pads</tt> : list of ints</dt>